Chart Color Schemes

 Mulgoa - Luddenham - Orchard Hills features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 86.1% of all households, including 52.0% couples with children, 23.0% couples without children, and 10.2% single parent families.
-Non-family households account for the remaining 13.9%, with lone person households at 12.6% and group households comprising 1.2%.
+Non-family households comprise the remaining 13.9%, with lone person households at 12.6% and group households at 1.2%.
 The median household size is 3.3 people, larger than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households